|

 preposterous.

-People have names in order to differentiate themselves from others.
-I
+have names in order to

-don’t think it would make the
+others.
+I don’t think it would

-world any better by disguising
+make the world any better by

-names with numbers or concealing
+disguising names with numbers

-them.
-If we don’t put a stop to
+or concealing them.
+If we don’t

-the misuse of privacy rights
+put a stop to the misuse of

-soon, our society may turn into
+society may turn into an

-an extremely inconvenient place
+extremely inconvenient place

 fraught with friction.